siberianfox/g2wiki/JSON-Active-Comments.md

 This page describes using Gcode comments to carry JSON commands such that they can extend existing Gcode functions or insert control functions that execute synchronously with the Gcode.

 ##Gcode Comments
-Gcode comments possess a number of features that extend their capabilities beyond classic Gcode.
+Gcode comments in G2 possess a number of features that extend their capabilities beyond classic Gcode.
 Classic Gcode only defines parentheses comments `(...)` and message comments `(msg...)`.
 Additionally, a slash character `/` in the first character is a block delete, which can be considered a type of comment.

 G2 handles comments as so:

 - Classic Gcode comments that start with a '(' and end with a ')', known as "inline comments", will be removed, UNLESS they are an active comment